alessondejesus/linx-test-dsn/README.md

 │   └── controllers
 │   	└── product-controllers.js

-Controller.isMobile() /* return a bolean value if device is mobile */ Controller.getClassButton(idButton) /* get a class of a button by ID */ Controller.setClassButton(idButton, newClassButton) /* define a new class of a button by ID*/ Controller.productPost(productModel) /* create a new product by DOM HTML */
+Controller.isMobile() // return a bolean value if device is mobile Controller.getClassButton(idButton) // get a class of a button by ID Controller.setClassButton(idButton, newClassButton) // define a new class of a button by ID Controller.productPost(productModel) // create a new product by DOM HTML

  ```